Basement Disco: NeoPixel Music Sync with MSGEQ7

 Please read my Disclaimer page.

 Your Support is Appreciated: A lot of time is put into developing my projects and the publishing of videos and these build logs.
 If you use them for your projects, please consider a small donation.
 It will go to purchasing new things for future projects and help support the work I do here.
-The below link will take you to PayPal where you can make a donation.
+You can support vai either Ko-Fi or PayPal links below.
 Thanks!

 Build Instructions: ESP8266 Version